Rye Country Day School had its beginnings in 1869.

 Wishing to improve the quality of education available for their daughters, a group of local parents contacted Mrs. Susan J. Life and her husband, the Reverend William Life, who ran a small school in Pennsylvania.
 The Lifes came to Rye and established The Rye Female Seminary under the direction of Mrs. Life.
 During its first year, 1869, 60 students (25 boarders and 35 day students) enrolled in The Seminary, which was located on the present school property on Grandview Avenue.

-The Seminary was purchased by the Misses Harriet and Mary Stowe, two members of the faculty.
+The Seminary was purchased by sisters Harriet and Mary Stowe, two members of the faculty.
 Upon assuming leadership, the Stowe sisters initiated significant changes in the curriculum.
 During this period, The Seminary was at the forefront of a national trend, namely the introduction of college preparatory programs for women.
 Conscious of the potential financial risk for a strictly proprietary institution, a group of parents bought The Seminary in 1917 and established it as a nonprofit day school under the direction of a board of trustees.